-Overall, ProtonVPN is a quality VPN service that should be a trustworthy companion in pursuit of privacy.
-Especially for those looking for a free VPN.
+Overall, Proton VPN is a quality VPN service – and a trustworthy companion in your pursuit of privacy.
+Especially if you're looking for a free VPN.

-Is ProtonVPN trustworthy?
+Is Proton VPN trustworthy?

-Yes.
-As another child of the same developer who made ProtonMail, ProtonVPN should be considered trustworthy.
+Yes, as another child of the same developer who made ProtonMail, Proton VPN should be considered trustworthy.
 They are a no-logs service, so your privacy is in good hands.
 The business itself operates out of privacy-friendly Switzerland.

-Is ProtonVPN really free?
+Is Proton VPN really free?

-Yes.
-Just like their mail service, ProtonVPN is entirely free to use as long as you like.
-It means that you get a bit restricted version than you'd get if you were paying for your subscription.
+Yes, just like their mail service, Proton VPN is entirely free to use as long as you like.
+It means that you get a bit more restricted version than you'd get if you were paying for your subscription.
 However, even the app looks the same.

-Is ProtonVPN better than NordVPN?
+Is Proton VPN better than NordVPN?

-ProtonVPN might be a better option if you're looking for a free version.
+Proton VPN might be a better option if you're looking for a free version.
 NordVPN is a paid-only provider, so the only way to use them is to pay for a monthly subscription.
 That said, as a paid service, they offer fewer features than NordVPN.